Parent? Boss? Business owners who hire their teens are both

 Young recalls a morning when he knew his daughter Katie had arrived late to work.
 The store manager shrugged it off.
 When Young asked, “what would you have done if she weren’t my kid?” the manager admitted he would have disciplined her.

-Owners often have to deal with typical parent/teen issues on the job, and work issues when they're home.
-Alex Boatman's daughter, Victoria, sometimes found it hard to stop talking to other co-workers and instead clear the tables at Boatman's Hwy 55 Burgers, Shakes & Fries restaurant in Murrells Inlet, South Carolina.
+Owners often have to deal with typical parent/teen issues on the job, and work issues when they are home.
+Alex Boatman’s daughter, Victoria, sometimes found it hard to stop talking to other co-workers and instead clear the tables at Boatman’s Hwy 55 Burgers, Shakes & Fries restaurant in Murrells Inlet, S.C.
 It was a situation not unlike her lingering in front of the family room TV when there were chores to be done.

-"I would occasionally have to remind her that the way she could act or talk around the house wouldn't fly at the restaurant," Boatman says.
+“I would occasionally have to remind her that the way she could act or talk around the house wouldn’t fly at the restaurant,” Boatman said.

 Sometimes, there were hurt feelings on both sides, and Victoria, still angry at her dad when they got home, would ask her mother to intervene.
 At one point, Boatman explained to Victoria that this wasn’t just a job; he had given up a salary and savings to start the restaurant and he wanted it to succeed.

-"I was able to communicate what was at stake.
-I think that helped," he says.
+“I was able to communicate what was at stake.
+I think that helped,” he said.